OriginalNexus/foodrar/README.md

 # foodrar

-A web app for the HackITall contenst.
+A web app for the HackITall contest.